 If you want to feel comfy and a little bit cooler, wearing lightweight fabrics is the best way to do it.
 Airy fabrics like chiffon are a lot easier to wear on the sand and on your first dance when you need to actually move your feet.

 Also if you are dress shopping you should know that pure white dresses look blueish against the blue sky and blue ocean.
 A little hint of warm tones will make your wedding photos look a lot better against the turquoise water of Punta Cana.
+We also wrote a post about choosing the right Wedding Dress for the shape of your body.

 Should I wear a veil to my destination wedding?